SERGEANT RONALD RIVEROLL

 Sgt.
 Riveroll was an expert fisherman and competed in several bass fishing tournaments.
 He was a popular figure in the Ramona community where he lived, speaking to Cub Scout groups and elementary school students about police work and volunteering as a barbecue chef at Mount Woodson Elementary School's annual picnic.

 Survivors include Carolyn, his wife of 11 years; a daughter, Taralyn and two sons, Gregory and Barry, all of Ramona; his parents, Refugio and Benita Riveroll of San Diego; and a brother, Dan of Ramona.
-Services are scheduled for 10 a.m.
-Wednesday at Hospitality Point, Mission Bay.

-Information is provided as a courtesy.
-Additional information may be available if research is conducted.
-Research is done at a cost of $25 per hour with no assurances of the outcome.
-For additional information please contact us.
+Basic information is provided as a courtesy and is obtained from a variety of sources including public data, museum files and or other mediums.
+While the San Diego Police Historical Association strives for accuracy, there can be issues beyond our control which renders us unable to attest to the veracity of what is presented.
+More specific information may be available if research is conducted.
+Research is done at a cost of $50 per hour with no assurances of the outcome.
+For additional info please contact us.